tubiz/interswitch-webpay-woocommerce-payment-gateway/readme.txt

 = Configure the plugin =
-To configure the plugin, go to __WooCommerce > Settings__ from the left hand menu, then click "Payment Gateways" from the top tab.
+To configure the plugin, go to __WooCommerce > Settings__ from the left hand menu, then click "Payment Gateways" from the top tab.
 You should see __"Interswitch Webpay"__ as an option at the top of the screen.
 Click on it to configure the payment gateway.

 __*You can select the radio button next to the Interswitch Webpay from the list of payment gateways available to make it the default gateway.*__